jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/security-testing/index.md

     with very low rates of false positives and false negatives.
-    Don't miss out on the benefits, and ask us about our 21-day free trial for a taste of our Security Testing solution." title="Get started with Fluid Attacks' Security Testing right now" />
+    Don't miss out on the benefits, and ask us about our 21-day free trial for a taste of our Security Testing solution." title="Get started with Fluid Attacks' Security Testing solution right now" />
 </div>